 Taking a break from pregnancy

 We know that a programme like Pause is most effective when a woman has no children in her care and she is in a position to focus on herself and her own needs.
 Following the initial 16-week engagement phase, we ask women to commit to a pause in pregnancy if they choose to go onto the Pause Programme.
-If they are ready to take a pause in pregnancy, women will work with their Pause Practitioner and local sexual health service to understand more about their sexual and reproductive health, and be supported to make an informed choice about the method of contraception that is most effective and acceptable to them.
+If they are ready to take a pause in pregnancy, women will work with their Pause Practitioner and local sexual health service to understand more about their sexual and reproductive health.
+They will be supported by their sexual health service to make an informed choice about the method of contraception that is most effective and acceptable to them, that will help them to take a sustained pause in pregnancy for 18 months.